How to watch Japan's Hayabusa2 spacecraft touch the asteroid it bombed

-Japan's JAXA space agency is preparing for the next part of its smash and grab operation at asteroid Ryugu this week.
+Japan's JAXA space agency is preparing for the next part of its smash and grab operation at asteroid Ryugu Wednesday night.

 JAXA's Hayabusa2 spacecraft already performed one brief touchdown on the big space rock and then shot a copper projectile at it earlier this year to create an artificial crater on the asteroid's surface.
 Next, the spaceship will lower itself back down to touch Ryugu a second time with the aim of collecting some of the subsurface material exposed by the crater-creating blast.